 Dr. Alicia Renee Farris, ROC-MI State Director

-Dr. Alicia Renee Farris is the State Director of Restaurant Opportunities Center of Michigan where she gives leadership to a statewide movement to achieve social and economic justice for restaurant workers.
+Dr. Alicia Renee Farris is the state director of Restaurant Opportunities Center of Michigan where she gives leadership to a statewide movement to achieve social and economic justice for restaurant workers.
 Farris, a lifelong resident of Detroit, is passionate about justice and equality.
-She has worked in local and state government and in nonprofit settings such as New Detroit, Inc. Michigan Institute for Nonviolence Education, Michigan Neighborhood Partnership and Doing Development Differently in Metropolitan Detroit.
+She has worked in local and state government and in nonprofit settings such as New Detroit, Inc., Michigan Institute for Nonviolence Education, Michigan Neighborhood Partnership and Doing Development Differently in Metropolitan Detroit.
 Farris has served on numerous local and national nonprofit boards and as adjunct professor for the University of Detroit Mercy’s College of Liberal Arts and Education.

 Ponsella Hardaway, MOSES Executive Director

-In 2008, Ms. Hardaway organized a public meeting to address hospital closures, access to grocery stores, immigration reform and public transportation.
+In 2008, Hardaway organized a public meeting to address hospital closures, access to grocery stores, immigration reform and public transportation.
 She was successful in turning out 3,000 people and public officials, even though President Obama’s rally was an hour before and five miles down the road from the MOSES rally.

 Danielle Atkinson, Mothering Justice Founding Director

 Danielle Atkinson is the founding director of Mothering Justice, a statewide organization working to improve the lives of Michigan families by equipping the next generation of mother activists.
-Atkinson has extensive experience as a church based, electoral, and community organizer.
+Atkinson has extensive experience as a church-based, electoral, and community organizer.
 She has worked with such organizations as America Votes, State Voices, Population Connection and ACORN.

 Linda Campbell, Building Movement Project- Detroit People’s Platform Founding Team Member

-Autumn Butler, Founding director of Pontiac Policy Council
+Autumn Butler, Pontiac Policy Council Founding Director